DelNov/T-Flows/readme.md

 _Process_, as the name implies, has all the functionality needed to process (discretize and solve) flow equations on a given numerical grid, but it is not a grid generator on its own.
-To provide a grid to _Process_, you can either use the built-in program _Generate_, which is quite rudimental and useful for very simple geometries only, or convert a mesh from an external mesh generator.
+To provide a grid to _Process_, you can either use the built-in program _Generate_, which is quite rudimentary and useful for very simple geometries only, or convert a mesh from an external mesh generator.

 > **_Note:_**  As third-party grid generator we would recommend [GMSH](https://gmsh.info),